 - The Business Development Bank of Canada: This financial institution owned by the Government of Canada has a free business plan template and an article on the basics of writing a business plan.

-- Business Link service specialists: Our team can help you research, plan, and create your business plan.
+- Our team of in-house experts: We can help you research, plan, and create your business plan.
 Contact us today!

 There is no "perfect" business plan.
 You just need one that will work for you and your idea.
 Some business plans are a few pages long, while others may be well over 50 pages or more.